International Student Support

 Accessing advice and guidance from Careers Network can make you feel more confident with your career direction and more employable too.
 In addition, for careers specific queries related to being an international student, you can contact Nilesh Kavia or Humera Hodgkinson.

-You can also keep up to date with the latest information, news and events on the International Student Careers Blog.
 The Working Abroad page also has information about finding jobs in different countries, including where to find vacancies.

 Preparing for employment

 The documents below are about how to best use your time at university to prepare you for future employment.

 Working part-time whilst at university is a great way to develop your skills and experience as well as developing confidence and cultural awareness.
 For advice on finding work see our guides below:

 Our Find jobs and work experience page also has advice on finding work while you are a student.

 Careers Online is the University’s own vacancy system.
 On this we advertise over 7000 graduate jobs, placements, internships, part-time work and voluntary roles a year; this includes vacancies from over 70 countries across a range of sectors.

 *PLEASE NOTE - whilst we do our utmost to evaluate each role advertised via Careers Online please assess each opportunity carefully and consider whether or not your personal circumstances will be affected by taking up said opportunity.
 Whilst we have made every effort to check the roles advertised, we cannot always guarantee their authenticity*